Getting a Project Management job is something of a ‘chicken and egg’ problem…

-Fenfang’s first move, like Darshan and Edmund, needs to be to speak to senior colleagues so they are aware of her preferences and can start looking out for opportunities to use her skills.
+Fenfang’s first move, like Darshan and Edmund, needs to be to speak to senior colleagues.
+She needs to make sure they are aware of her preferences and can start looking out for opportunities to use her skills.
 She should also look out for the sort of project that can help re-cast perceptions of her from manager to Project Manager.
 These are likely to be organizational change projects where her reputation and experience as an operational manager can give her deep credibility and can ground her, but where her enthusiasm for a project challenge can find a robust outlet.
-There are likely to be a few senior managers with whom Fanfeng can usefully align herself.
+There are likely to be a few senior managers with whom Fenfang can usefully align herself.
 In the mean-time, she should look for opportunities to get some structured training – either within her organization or by investing in herself.
 Our Core Course Programs may well meet her needs.

-Fanfeng needs to view this as a logical next step, and be prepared to invest time in learning, and maybe also in taking on a role with longer, more stressful work patterns than her operational role.
+Fenfang needs to view this as a logical next step and be prepared to invest time in learning, and maybe also in taking on a role with longer, more stressful work patterns than her operational role.

 Do you know of (or run) an equally good business in your country?
 If you do, let us know in the comments section and if the content of the site is good enough, I’ll add it here.

-Often an interview is a necessary step in getting your desired Project management job.
+Often an interview is a necessary step in getting your desired Project Management job.
 So if you have to have one, you will need to prepare thoroughly.
-Luckily, we have you covered, with one of our favourite articles: How to Prepare for Your Project Management Interview.
+Luckily, we have you covered, with one of our favorite articles: How to Prepare for Your Project Management Interview.
 Why not check it out?